severalnines/docs/user-guide/dashboard.rst

 	- MySQL server installation path where ClusterControl can find the ``mysql`` binaries.

 * **Enable information_schema Queries**
+	-	Toggle on to enable information_schema queries to track databases and tables growth.
+Queries to the information_schema may not be suitable when having many database objects (hundreds of databases, hundreds of tables in each database, triggers, users, events, stored procedures, etc).
+If disabled, the query that would be executed will be logged so it can be determined if the query is suitable in your environment.
-	- Use information_schema to query MySQL statistics.
-This is not recommended for clusters with more than 2000 tables or databases.
+	- This is not recommended for clusters with more than 2000 database objects.

 * **Enable Node AutoRecovery**
 	- ClusterControl will perform automatic recovery if it detects any of the nodes in the cluster is down.